 Your non-medical cloth mask: What you should know

 Cloth masks are non-medical masks.
-The University is providing 2 (two) cloth masks to all employees and students for their personal use.
-Wearing this mask does not replace important measures such as physical distancing and frequent hand-washing.
+Wearing a non-medical mask does not replace important measures such as physical distancing and frequent hand-washing.
 Wearing a non-medical mask in the community may reduce the spread of COVID-19 because when an infected individual wears a mask, it reduces the chances of infecting others when physical distancing (>2 metres) is not possible.
 However, it has not been proven that wearing such a mask protects the person wearing it and is not a replacement for physical distancing and other infection prevention procedures.

 We respect the preferences of our fellow community members.
 There may be individuals who do not wear masks for personal or medical reasons.
 In some cases, individuals may be impacted in their ability to wear masks by personal characteristics, including religious affiliation, disability, etc. In some cases, accommodations may be required.
 Please contact the AODA Office for support in such cases.